-The Demandbase Tag sends Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.
+The Demandbase Tag can send Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.

 Prerequisite/Preparation

-You must have Google Analytics 4 Admin permissions.
+You must have Admin permissions in Google Analytics 4.

 Step 1: Ensure the Demandbase Tag is Deployed